Rkomi98/MyBlog/files/Geoinformatics/GeoData_en.md

 #### Utility and Critical Applications

-The strength of GNSS-RO lies in its "self-calibrating" nature: since it relies on time and frequency measurements (guaranteed by atomic clocks), it does not suffer from instrumental drift, making it ideal for long-term climate monitoring.<sup>6</sup>
+The strength of GNSS-RO lies in its "self-calibrating" measurement nature: since it is based on time and frequency measurements (guaranteed by atomic clocks), it does not suffer from instrumental drift, making it ideal for long-term climate monitoring.<sup>3</sup>

-- **Operational Meteorology (NWP):** RO profiles are essential for anchoring weather models in the upper troposphere and stratosphere, where other data are scarce, correcting temperature biases.<sup>7</sup>
+- **Operational Meteorology (NWP):** RO profiles are essential for anchoring meteorological models in the upper troposphere and stratosphere, where other data are scarce, correcting temperature biases.<sup>4</sup>

-- **Climatology:** Monitoring global temperature and tropopause trends with absolute precision.
+- **Climatology:** Monitoring global temperature trends and the tropopause with absolute precision.

-- **Space Weather:** Measurement of Total Electron Content (TEC) and ionospheric scintillations, crucial for the security of satellite communications.<sup>8</sup>
+- **Space Weather:** Measuring Total Electron Content (TEC) and ionospheric scintillations, crucial for satellite communication security.<sup>5</sup>

 #### Reference Missions

 The technique was pioneered by the **GPS/MET** mission and made operational by the **COSMIC-1** constellation (Taiwan/USA).
-Currently, **COSMIC-2** provides dense coverage in equatorial latitudes, optimized for hurricane and ionosphere studies.<sup>6</sup> In parallel, the commercial "NewSpace" sector has revolutionized this field: **Spire Global**, with its constellation of over 100 LEMUR CubeSats, and **PlanetIQ**, provide thousands of daily measurements, integrating institutional data.<sup>9</sup>
+Currently, **COSMIC-2** provides dense coverage in equatorial latitudes, optimized for the study of hurricanes and the ionosphere.<sup>3</sup> In parallel, the "NewSpace" commercial sector has revolutionized this field: **Spire Global**, with its constellation of over 100 LEMUR CubeSats, and **PlanetIQ**, provide thousands of daily measurements, complementing institutional data.<sup>6</sup>

 ***

-### 1.2.
-GNSS Reflectometry (GNSS-R): The Bistatic Radar of Opportunity
+### GNSS Reflectometry (GNSS-R): The Bistatic Radar of Opportunity

 While Radio Occultation exploits signals transmitted through the atmosphere, GNSS Reflectometry (GNSS-R) analyzes signals reflected from the Earth's surface, operating as a multi-static bistatic radar.

-#### What Does It Measure?
+#### What does it measure?

 GNSS-R allows the extraction of geophysical properties from the reflecting surface:

-- **Oceans:** Surface wind speed and mean square slope.
+- **Oceans:** Surface wind speed and mean roughness (Mean Square Slope).

-- **Soil:** Soil moisture and vegetation biomass.
+- **Land:** Soil Moisture and vegetation biomass.

 - **Cryosphere:** Sea ice extent and thickness.

 #### Physical Operation and Formulas

-The receiver measures the power of the reflected signal as a function of time delay and Doppler shift, generating a _Delay Doppler Map_ (DDM).
-The received power $P_r$ is described by the bistatic radar equation <sup>9</sup>:
+The receiver measures the power of the reflected signal as a function of time delay (delay) and Doppler shift, generating a _Delay Doppler Map_ (DDM).
+The received power $P_r$ is described by the bistatic radar equation <sup>6</sup>:

 $$ P_r(\tau, f_D) = \frac{P_t G_t \lambda^2}{(4\pi)^3} \iint_A \frac{G_r(\vec{r}) \sigma^0(\vec{r}) \chi^2(\tau, f_D)}{R_t^2(\vec{r}) R_r^2(\vec{r})} d\vec{r} $$